sanjanaa06/homeprediction/README.md

 You can input house details into the app, and it will generate a predicted price based on the trained model.

-## Contributions

-Contributions to improve the model, enhance feature sets, or optimize the deployment process are welcome.
-Please submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to Kaggle for providing the dataset.

----

-This README provides a comprehensive guide to understanding, using, and deploying the Depression Prediction Model.
-For any issues or further information, feel free to open an issue in this repository.